LoyolaChicagoCode/cs2-project11-listperformance-java/README.md

-# Loyola COMP 271 Lab 10: performance of array-based vs. linked lists
+# Loyola COMP 271 Project 11: list performance

 ## Group activity

-Collaborate with your teammates but submit individually.
-Clearly list the members of your team.
+In this activity, we'll evaluate the performance of array-based vs. linked lists.

 # Objectives